music

 Nia Sul and the Cardiff Bedroom Pop Scene Nobody Is Writing About

 I found Nia Sul the way I find a lot of music I end up caring about most: through a friend's voice memo, sent at some irregular hour with no context other than the audio itself.
 The message came after midnight.
-I listened immediately and then didn't sleep for a while because I was too busy listening to everything else I could find.
-There wasn't very much yet, which made the search feel more urgent, like something good that was happening right now and might not be easy to find later.
+I listened immediately and then did not sleep for a while because I was too busy listening to everything else I could find.
+There was not very much yet, which made the search feel more urgent, like something good that was happening right now and might not be easy to find later.

-Cardiff's music scene gets discussed when it's discussed at all in terms that feel like corrections to a misunderstanding — no, people are making music there, yes, it exists beyond the famous Welsh names that everyone reaches for.
+Cardiff's music scene gets discussed when it gets discussed at all in terms that feel like corrections to a misunderstanding: no, people are making music there, yes, it exists beyond the famous Welsh names that everyone reaches for.
 Nia Sul is from there and the music is unmistakably of somewhere, without being parochial in any way that would make it legible only to people from the same place.
-Bedroom pop is a genre that has always been about interiority more than geography — you make it in your room, with your own equipment, alone at the edge of sleep or heartbreak or both simultaneously — and Sul's version of it has the particular quality of emotional specificity that the best work in the genre achieves.
+Bedroom pop is a genre that has always been about interiority more than geography.
+You make it in your room, with your own equipment, alone at the edge of sleep or heartbreak or both simultaneously, and Sul's version of it has the particular quality of emotional specificity that the best work in the genre achieves.

 The Voice as Primary Instrument

-There is a certain economy in Sul's approach to production — not bare, not minimal exactly, but unburdened — that keeps the voice at the centre in a way that more elaborate production would crowd out.
+There is a certain economy in Sul's approach to production, not bare, not minimal exactly, but unburdened, that keeps the voice at the centre in a way that more elaborate production would crowd out.
 This is a choice that requires confidence.
-It's easier to hide behind production, to let texture and arrangement carry the weight.
-When the voice is the weight, you can't hide.
+It is easier to hide behind production, to let texture and arrangement carry the weight.
+When the voice is the weight, you cannot hide.

 Her voice is not a conventionally trained voice.
 There are places in her phrasing where you can hear the reaching, the arriving just slightly to the side of where a technical singer might arrive, and those places are more interesting than the clean landing would be.
-There's a Welsh musical tradition of vocal harmony and of a particular kind of emotional directness in singing — eisteddfod as cultural practice, the voice as primary cultural artifact — and I hear that somewhere behind Sul's music even when she's operating entirely in contemporary forms.
+There is a Welsh musical tradition of vocal harmony and of a particular kind of emotional directness in singing, eisteddfod as cultural practice, the voice as primary cultural artifact, and I hear that somewhere behind Sul's music even when she is operating entirely in contemporary forms.

 Small Scenes and Why They Matter

-Nia Sul is making music that isn't trying to be anything other than exactly what it is, which is the best condition for an artist to be in.
-The question is whether she'll get enough attention to sustain the work without so much attention that the conditions for making the work are compromised.
+Nia Sul is making music that is not trying to be anything other than exactly what it is, which is the best condition for an artist to be in.
+The question is whether she will get enough attention to sustain the work without so much attention that the conditions for making the work are compromised.
 I hope for the first and against the second.

 View all